StackExchange/Stacks/adrs/0001-pseudo-private-custom-properties.md

 Component styles are difficult to maintain.
 This is because:

 1. Component styles are written with a lack of a standardized structure.
-    a.
-The ordering of styles are inconsistent.
+    * The ordering of styles are inconsistent.
 These styles could be in alphabetical order, by some logical order, in the order added, or seemingly randomly.
-    b.
-The base component class isn't consistently included in the selector for sibiling and child classes.
+    * The base component class isn't consistently included in the selector for sibiling and child classes.
-    c.
-Many component styles include a large preamble and table of contents that are seldom updated to reflect the current state of the component.
+    * Many component styles include a large preamble and table of contents that are seldom updated to reflect the current state of the component.
 These are more of a liability and than a benefit.

 2. The cascade of styles for a given component can cause conflicts among styles.
 Because component styles can get rather complex, resulting in [a style unexpectedly being overridden by another](https://github.com/StackExchange/Stacks/issues/957).
 3. Complex cascade for component styles within variants, modifiers and theme contexts.
 This makes scanning .less files cumbersome, maintaining styles difficult, and changes liable to cause regressions.